Coolidge Senior High School (Washington, D.C.): Admissions

 Takoma is in the school's attendance boundary.

 Demographics

-Coolidge High School had 561 students enrolled during the 2020–2021 school year.
-Of these students, 65 percent were black, 33 percent were Hispanic/Latino, and 1 percent were multiple races.
+Coolidge High School had 1,029 students enrolled during the 2024–2025 school year.
+Of these students, 55 percent were black, 43 percent were Hispanic/Latino, 1 percent were white, and 1 percent were multiple races.

 Curriculum

 Coolidge High School offers Advanced Placement courses in science, English, math, and history.
 It has an art room, a media center, a computer lab, and a science lab.

-According to the 2011 District of Columbia's Comprehensive Assessment System, 32% of students met or exceeded math standards, and 42% of students met or exceeded reading standards.
+According to the 2024–2025 District of Columbia's Comprehensive Assessment System, 7% of students met or exceeded math standards, and 23% of students met or exceeded English language arts standards.
 In 2010, the school's graduation rate was 95%, and 47% of graduating students registered at a college or university in the following fall semester.